-It is expected that after taking the course the student will have: knowledge of the data mining problems a clear understanding of the notions of learning and generalization the ability to solve classification, regression and clustering problems using state-ofthe-art approaches the ability to discover association rules from data • the ability to handle large scale datasets • the skill to apply all the algorithmic steps required for extracting useful knowledge from a given dataset.
-General Competences Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?
-Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary technology Respect for difference and multiculturalism Adapting to new situations Respect for the natural environment Decision-making Showing social, professional and ethical responsibility and Working independently sensitivity to gender issues Team work Criticism and self-criticism Working in an international environment Production of free, creative and inductive thinking Working in an interdisciplinary environment Production of new research ideas Others Search for, analysis and synthesis of data and information, with the use of the ٠ necessary technology.
-Decision making Production of free, creative and inductive thinking
+It is expected that after taking the course the student will have:

+- knowledge of the data mining problems - a clear understanding of the notions of learning and generalization

+- the ability to solve classification, regression and clustering problems using state-ofthe-art approaches - the ability to discover association rules from data - the ability to handle large scale datasets - the skill to apply all the algorithmic steps required for extracting useful knowledge from a given dataset.

+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma

+Supplement and appear below), at which of the following does the course aim?

+Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary technology Adapting to new situations Respect for the natural environment

+Decision-making Showing social, professional and ethical responsibility and

+Working independently sensitivity to gender issues Team work Criticism and self-criticism

+Working in an international environment Production of free, creative and inductive thinking

+Working in an interdisciplinary environment ......
+Production of new research ideas Others...

+Search for, analysis and synthesis of data and information, with the use of the necessary technology.

+- Decision making

+- Production of free, creative and inductive thinking

 - Team work

 - Autonomous work

 - Production of new research ideas